 Mobile broadband coverage can vary from place to place and from network to network.
 In a similar way that you may find poor mobile phone reception in some areas, the same problem can affect mobile broadband.
 For this reason, it is important to ensure that the network you are thinking of using has good coverage in the areas you intend to use it.

 3G is one technology which is used for mobile broadband, but is also used on mobile phones for data and things like video calls so can be listed separately.
-If your area has good 3G coverage, you should be able to get mobile broadband speeds of up to 384 Kbps.
+If your area has good 3G coverage, you should be able to get mobile broadband speeds of a few meg.
 HSPA is also used which provides faster speeds, although this can vary between networks.
-Cities and urban areas are more likely to find the faster HSPA services which offer speeds of several megabits per second.
+Cities and urban areas are more likely to find the faster HSPA and 4G services which offer speeds of several or tens of megabits per second.

 Mobile broadband falls back to using EDGE (if available) or GPRS (a 2.G technology) if it can't get a 3G signal.
 These can be used for mobile broadband, but are often slow and may not provide a good quality of service.
 If travelling on a train, you may notice the signal varies from 3.5G down to GPRS (or no signal) during a journey, and this can be frustrating if trying to work online.
 If you plan to use mobile broadband at home or at work and can only get GPRS, you may want to consider getting fixed line broadband instead.